T H E Q U I C K A N D T H E D E A D

 So, despite this being by common consent the greatest crisis since the Great Depression, you'd have to believe the market could recover far quicker than even the mildest of previous crises to be happy investing new funds now.
 In fact all in all, to trust that markets will keep on pushing higher after a 70% rally from the lows of March 2009 would require you to pretty much dismiss 130 years of stock market history.

-Okay, let's say you're prepared to take this on board; that you'consider becoming more active than perhaps you have been in protecting your investments - how do you go about it?
+Okay, let's say you're prepared to take this on board; that you'd consider becoming more active than perhaps you have been in protecting your investments - how do you go about it?
 Is it genuinely possible to identify these major down moves before they cripple your investment account?
 Can you consistently get out at the top - and then coolly buy back in at the bottom?

 Let's see.